ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 }
 ```

 Let's examine this implementation of an NFT as a Game Item.
-We start by importing to contracts from our git submodules.
+We start by importing to contracts from our node modules.
 We import Openzeppelin's open source implementation of the ERC721 standard which our NFT contract will inherit from.
 Our constructor takes the `_name` and `_symbol` arguments for our NFT and passes them on to the constructor of the parent ERC721 implementation.
-Lastly we implement the `awardItem` function which allows anyone to mint an NFT to a players wallet address.
+Lastly we implement the `awardItem` function which allows anyone to mint an NFT to a player's wallet address.
 This function increments the `currentTokenId` and makes use of the `_mint` function of our parent contract.

 # Compile & deploy with forge